foldcat/oasync/README.md

 ```

 #### passing in arugments
 It is trival to pass arguments into tasks.
-As Odin is a simple
+The lack of typesafety
-language, this could only be done via a `rawptr`.
+is due to the simplicity of the Odin language.
 ```odin
 foo :: proc(a: rawptr) {
 	arg := cast(^string)a